 The Mission District is known for the colorful murals that decorate its buildings, a place to enjoy Latin culture and, more recently, extraordinary food.
 You’ll find enough taquerias, pupuserias and bakeries to whet and satisfy even the most robust appetite!
 (A pupusa, by the way, is Salvadoran corn flour flat bread and usually topped with cheese, beans and/or bacon.)
 For dessert, consider the truly unique ice cream at Humphry Slocombe’s or the knockout pastries available at Knead Patisserie (at the rear of the Local Mission Eatery on 24th Street at Folsom Street).

 If you’re wondering which Mission District restaurants to try while exploring the area, this resource – compiled by Chef William Werner from one of our favorite restaurants in that area, Craftsman and Wolves – will certainly give you a good starting point.
 If it’s a pretty day, you should also consider sampling the Mission District’s food cart fare and taking it to Delores Park to eat.
-There are so many wonderful restaurants in this San Francisco neighborhood (you’d need several San Francisco vacations to even try half of them), but we’d be remiss not to mention that you can find the 2013 James Beard Foundation Rising Star Chef of the Year award winner, Danny Bowein, at Mission Chinese Food.
+There are so many wonderful restaurants in this San Francisco neighborhood that you’ll likely need several San Francisco vacations to even try half of them!

 This North Berkeley neighborhood (more formally referred to as North Shattuck) is considered the birthplace of California cuisine – it is here that Alice Waters began Chez Panisse in 1971, deftly marrying French recipes with California ingredients.
 The Gourmet Ghetto is not all about Chez Panisse, however, not by a long shot.
 In fact, it is nothing short of culinary connoisseur nirvana!
 Just a sampling of the “don’t miss” Gourmet Ghetto establishments: Saul’s Deli (just the thought of Niman Ranch pastrami on organic ACME rye bread makes my mouth water), Love At First Bite Cupcakery, the Cheeseboard Collective (a neighborhood staple since 1967 and at this location since 1975), the Juice Bar Collective, Vintage Berkeley wine shop and the very first Peet’s Coffee & Tea, which opened here in 1966.
 Just so you know: that’s not a comprehensive list.
 There are many more restaurants and the Epicurious Garden, as well, a food hall sometimes referred to as “the Ferry Plaza Lite.”
 You will likely end your Gourmet Ghetto culinary adventure with the words, “I will never eat again,” but you will… so maybe stop by Gregoire for some delicious (albeit pricey) gourmet takeaway?